 Moving north, we have Marino and Seacliff Park scrambling across the coastal hillside, and Kingston Park, one of Adelaide’s smallest suburbs, nestled in the cove by the beach.
 Here you will find the Tjilbruke monument and lookout commemorating one of Adelaide’s most touching dreamtime stories.
 Across the road is Kingston House, built in 1840 by George Strickland Kingston, deputy surveyor-general to Colonel William Light.
 The house, which I can recommend for its excellent Sunday afternoon Devonshire teas, was also home to George’s son Charles, who from 1893 to 1901 was a great reformist premier of South Australia.

-Leaving Kingston Park and the rugged southern coastline behind, we move east toward the hills.
-Seacliff, Seaview Downs, Seacombe Heights and Darlington form a series of attractive hillside suburbs, each with a strong sense of community, an environmental bent.
+Leaving Kingston Park and the rugged southern coastline behind, we move inland toward the hills.
+Seacliff Park, Seaview Downs, Seacombe Heights and Darlington form a series of attractive hillside suburbs, each with a strong sense of community, an environmental bent.

-We then leave Darlington to head south to O'Halloran Hill and across to the west it covers the beautiful Trott Park and Sheidow Park.
-New areas that form the most southern part of my electorate and what will neighbour the soon to be boundary for Glenthorne National Park
+We then leave Darlington to head south to O'Halloran Hill and across to the west it covers Trott Park and Sheidow Park.
+New areas that form the most southern part of my electorate and what will neighbor the soon to be boundary for Glenthorne National Park.